yugalkaushik/taskmanager/README.md

 - Shows project-level boards, a dashboard, member lists, and recent activity
 - Uses invite codes for joining an organization

+## Access control

+- Admins can manage everything.
+- Managers can work on projects and tasks but they do not get admin-level control.
+- Members can update task status only.
+- Task and project access is scoped to the organization.

 ## Tech stack

 - Frontend: React, TypeScript, Vite, Tailwind CSS, React Query, React Hook Form, Zod